 In 2012, we saw a bit of a downturn.

 I think the market dropped off about 20 per cent, and it hasn’t really recovered since.

 I don’t think we promote how lucky we are in Melbourne to have six working markets within one city.
 The Queen Victorian Market, Prahran, Dandenong, South Melbourne, Preston and Footscray.
 It’s amazing.

 So, especially with these multinational companies coming in, markets need to be protected a lot more.
 Embracing markets is a way that people can feel good about buying fresh produce.

 You won’t get better meat, breads and vegetables at a reasonable price anywhere else.

-I think [the redevelopment of the QVM] comes down to writing a retail plan for a market where I don’t think you can really write a plan.
+I think the redevelopment of the QVM comes down to writing a retail plan for a space where I don’t think you can really write a plan.

 That’s not going to work.